CloudGenUser/sftp-cg-lib/README.md

     "content": "test of a sftp component"
 }

-If you try to get a file that does no exist you will have this message:
+If a file that does not exist is tryed to be get this message will be shown:

 {
     "code": 3,